ADD CONDITION

 Pediatric Use

-You should use the Foaming Hand Wash with caution if you have a premature infant or an infant under 2 months old, as it may cause irritation or chemical burns.
-It's important to keep this product out of reach of children.
-If swallowed, seek medical help or contact a Poison Control Center immediately.
+You should use caution when using certain antiseptic solutions and cleansers on premature infants or infants under 2 months of age, as these products may cause irritation or chemical burns.
+It's important to keep these products out of reach of children.
+If a child accidentally swallows any of these products, seek medical help or contact a Poison Control Center immediately.

 Geriatric Use